-IDPH will continue to review the results of any future groundwater samples and will provide residents with information and ways to reduce or prevent exposure to contaminated groundwater if necessary.
+IDPH will continue to review results of groundwater samples that are collected and provide residents with information about these samples.
+If necessary, IDPH will also provide information on ways to reduce or prevent exposure to contaminated groundwater.

 Preparers of Report